 When I first started eliminating grains from my diet, I spent years avoiding pizza altogether.
 As I started to get creative with my recipes, I realized that it doesn’t have to be this way!
 You actually can have low carb pizza without the carbs, wheat, or that over-stuffed feeling that no one likes.

 The frozen pizza I remember from my college days is a far cry from the homemade low carb pizza crust that I make now.
 My paleo pizza crust is gluten-free, naturally low in carbs, and believe it or not, it’s actually good for you.
 It’s also packed with protein from eggs and healthy fat from coconut oil and almonds, as well as vitamins and minerals.

 I like to make my low carb pizza crust about a quarter-inch thick, which gets it pretty crispy.
 You can make it any thickness you like.
 However, keep in mind that you’ll detect more of the almond flour nutty flavor if you make it thicker.

 If you don’t have a rolling pin, pressing this almond flour pizza crust down with your fingers will work too.
 Just make sure to get it to a uniform thickness.
 If you find the almond flour dough too sticky for rolling or pressing, you can refrigerate it for a while which will help remedy this problem.

 Finally, top your paleo pizza crust with marinara sauce and your favorite toppings, then it goes back in the oven for another 10 minutes.
 Talk about an easy weeknight dinner.

 Pin it to save for later!

-Want more low carb, gluten-free ideas for pizza?
+Want more low carb pizza ideas?
 Try these: